berasteguip/exponential/README.md

-*Hey there, Exponential team here.
-This document is a template for you to create the perfect Exponential showcase doc.
-We use this doc (among other things) to share your profile with partner startups.
-Feel free to tweak and make your own, this is just our base recommendation.
-You can check out a full example [here](https://github.com/gulipad/exponential).*

-**⚠️ Important:** in order for the doc to automatically show up in your `signal.goexponential.org` profile page, you must place it in a `README.md` file under a repo called `exponential` within your Github profile.

 **Best with:** Python • Applied AI / ML • AI Automation Workflows • Algorithmic Problem Solving • Computer Vision • Early-stage technical building
 **Familiar with:** NLP • Deep Learning • Robotics • SQL / MongoDB / Neo4j • AWS • Django • R / C# / MATLAB